RSS

 Expand his single words to phrases and repeat these to him.

-• When he sees a car and is labeling “car,” model, “There’s car.”
+• When he sees a car and is labeling “car,” you model, “There’s car.”

-• When he’s making the car move, model, “Go car.”
+• When he’s making the car move, you model, “Go car.”

 • When you are playing cars with him, take it from him and teasingly model, “My car.”